coder/websocket/README.md

 ## Comparison

-While I believe nhooyr/websocket has a better API than existing libraries, both gorilla/websocket and gobwas/ws were extremely useful in implementing the WebSocket protocol correctly so *big thanks* to the authors of both.
-In particular, I made sure to go through the issue tracker of gorilla/websocket to make sure I implemented details correctly and understood how people were using the package in production.
+Before the comparison, I want to point out that both gorilla/websocket and gobwas/ws were extremely useful in implementing the WebSocket protocol correctly so *big thanks* to the authors of both.
+In particular, I made sure to go through the issue tracker of gorilla/websocket to ensure I implemented details correctly and understood how people were using WebSockets in production.

 ### gorilla/websocket